thehapax/pricefeed-benchmarks/README.md

 # pricefeed-benchmarks

 Here you will find some benchmark speed tests for single and multple price queries to a bitshares nodes using websocket, websockets, and pybitshares.

+See TDD.md for technical design docs.

 <ul>
 Websockets